Beam

 Activate the interface

-Bring the new VLAN connection up.
+Activate the new VLAN connection to apply the configuration.

 sudo nmcli connection up vlan10